coderkatew/foodie/README.md

 * **As a user, I want to access the site from a desktop or laptop, and from a mobile device.**
 The site is accessible from desktop, laptop and mobile device, and functions well on each device.
 I added some additional media queries to improve the display for smaller screen sizes.
 * **As a user, I want to log out when I've finished browsing or adding recipes.**
 Clicking 'Log Out' ends the user session and displays the login page.
-Note: I don't log out but closed the browser, the session will continue when I visit the site again.
+Note: If I don't log out but closed the browser, the session will continue when I visit the site again.

 ### Bugs
 I encountered the following bugs during development of this project:
 <br>

-**Issue 1**
+**Issue 1**<br>
 **Problem:** Materialize sidenav opened on mobile but it remained static and the options weren't clickable.
 <br>

-**Solution:**The navbar was set as 'fixed' and removing this class resolved the issue.
+**Solution:** The navbar was set as 'fixed' and removing this class resolved the issue.
 <br>

-**Issue 2**
+**Issue 2**<br>
-**Problem:**Selected options from the Allergens checkbox menu displayed in a string for the Edit and View pages.
+**Problem:** Selected options from the Allergens checkbox menu displayed in a string for the Edit and View pages.
 <br>

-**Solution:**I used the .getlist method to save and display them in a list.
+**Solution:** I used the .getlist method to save and display them in a list.
 <br>

-**Issue 3**
+**Issue 3**<br>
-**Problem:**When a user views a recipe from the My Recipes page, the Back to Recipes button takes the user back to the first page of the All Recipes page.
+**Problem:** When a user views a recipe from the My Recipes page, the Back to Recipes button takes the user back to the first page of the All Recipes page.
 <br>

-**Proposed Solution:**I'd like to add context URL variables for the next release of the project to take the user back to the My Recipes page at that point.
+**Proposed Solution:** I'd like to add context URL variables for the next release of the project to take the user back to the My Recipes page at that point.
 They can always access the My Recipes page using the navbar but I think it would improve the user experience.
 <br>

-**Issue 4**
+**Issue 4**<br>
-**Problem:**The search bar was missing a 'Clear search' option so the user had to use the main navigation to return to the All Recipes page.
+**Problem:** The search bar was missing a 'Clear search' option so the user had to use the main navigation to return to the All Recipes page.
 <br>

-**Solution:**I've added a 'Reset' button which links back to the All Recipes page - I'd like to replace this with an icon placed in the search bar for the next release.
+**Solution:** I've added a 'Reset' button which links back to the All Recipes page - I'd like to replace this with an icon placed in the search bar for the next release.
 <br><br>